 Beginning July 1, 2016, qualifying teachers will receive supplemental pay in the amount of \$5000 annually to obtain a Master's degree in their content area and teach in that content area for Perry Township Schools if the evidence is submitted no later than September 15th.
 Half-year pay (\$2,500) will be awarded if the evidence is completed by January 15th of each year.
 If a teacher is involuntarily removed from a content area where they currently receive Master's degree supplemental pay, the supplemental pay will continue to be paid.
+A teacher who voluntarily leaves a classroom and receives content area Master's degree pay will forgo the additional content area Master's degree pay.

-Current Master's degree teachers who obtain a second Master's degree in a content area will qualify for the supplemental pay.
+Current Master's degree teachers who obtain a second Master's degree in a content area will qualify for the supplemental pay but in no case will a teacher receive more than the \$5,000 annual supplemental pay; i.e., the teacher can't receive an additional content area supplemental pay stipend if already receiving Master's stipend pay.